Tinram/MySQL/README.md

     ./mysql_vars.sh
 ```

-&ndash; prompts for host, username, and password (not echoed) of the mysql server.
+&ndash; prompts for host, username, and password (not echoed) of the MySQL server.

 #### Usage on Windows

 On Windows, via a PuTTY connection, the script output may exceed PuTTY's scrollback limit.
 I chose an interactive connection input for my usage on Linux-to-Linux (avoiding switches).
-However, this does mean stdout redirection is blocked.
+However, this does mean that *stdout* redirection is blocked.

 Short of rewriting the command-line parsing, a workaround is: